 It’s not particularly hard to find a printer that will suit your day-to-day needs.
 Most at-home, nonprofessional printers are all-in-one units, which means they include some form of scanner and fax machine, but if you don’t need those features, you can save a little money by finding a print-only machine.
-The biggest thing to consider is whether you want an inkjet or laser printer.
+The biggest thing to consider is whether you want an inkjet or a laser printer.
 Inkjet printers use liquid ink, while laser printers use a powder ink that’s melted on the page.
 And while inkjet printers can be much cheaper, they don’t tend to last as long as laser printers, and you do have to factor in the cost of more frequent ink refills.
-Plus, laser printers are faster and have superior print quality: Text looks much more precise and clear.
+Plus laser printers are faster and have superior print quality with text that looks much more precise and clear.
 The other issue to consider is color.
 If you want to print in color, you probably want to stick with inkjet printers.
 There are color laser printers, but they’re often prohibitively expensive for personal use.

 People’s Choice: Best-rated laser printer according to Amazon Reviews